Laura Pigossi

 Laura Pigossi Herrmann de Andrade (/pt/; born 2 August 1994) is a Brazilian professional tennis player.
-She won a bronze medal at the 2020 Tokyo Olympics, playing alongside Luisa Stefani.
+She has a career-high singles ranking of No. 100 by the WTA, achieved on 29 August 2022, and a best doubles ranking of world No. 79, reached on 24 August 2026.
+Her most notable achievement was a bronze medal at the 2020 Tokyo Olympics in doubles, with Luisa Stefani.

-Pigossi has won one singles and one doubles title on the WTA Challenger Tour, along with nine singles and 43 doubles titles on the ITF Circuit.
-On 29 August 2022, she reached her best singles ranking of world No. 100, following her first WTA Tour final at the 2022 Copa Colsanitas.
-On 20 October 2025, she peaked at No. 87 in the WTA doubles rankings.
+Pigossi plays mostly on the WTA Challenger Tour, where she has won one title in singles and four in doubles.
+On the ITF Circuit, she earned twelve singles and 44 doubles titles.

-Playing for Brazil Billie Jean King Cup team since 2013, Pigossi has a win-loss record of 9–9 in competition, as of September 2024.
+Pigossi has represented Brazil in multiple international competitions and has spoken positively about competing in her home country.
+Playing for Brazil Billie Jean King Cup team since 2013, Pigossi has a win-loss record of 10–15 in BJK Cup competition, as of July 2026.